BenNeise/bennneise.github.io/_guides/using-confluence-to-document-your-platform.markdown

 This article is mainly targetted at platform engineers who are using Confluence.
 Maybe they've been asked to document a new platform, maybe they've been asked to to create a new wiki, or maybe to tame and organise an existing one.

 I won't profess to being a Confluence expert, but these are things that I've found to be a good starting point for those looking to improve documentation.
-I've also tried to describe only what's available OOTB with Confluence, rather than relying on plugins, or other bespoke additions.
+I've also tried to describe only what's available out-of-the-box with Confluence, rather than relying on plugins, or other bespoke additions.

 # What's to like about Confluence?

 There are certainly trendier solutions for documentation than Confluence ([Backstage](https://backstage.io/) or [ReadTheDocs](https://about.readthedocs.com/)), but in a corporate setting, you will probably find that the majority of your users already have access to Confluence.
-You'll probably also discoversee that the majority of your team at least have _some_ expereince of using it.
+You'll probably also discover that the majority of your team at least have _some_ experience of using it.

 The biggest argument for Confluence is often just that it's incumbent.